 Most steam mops come with washable, reusable pads made from terry cloth or microfiber.
 These cloths are typically machine washable (on the delicate cycle and with minimal detergent).
 With proper care, they can last for a couple dozen cleanings.

 It’s pretty common for a steam mop to include only one or two extra reusable pads.
 A larger quantity of extra pads and cloths are usually sold separately.
 Sometimes, third-party mop covers may also do the trick—these need to be bought separately, too.
 It’s always a good idea to have extras on hand to avoid running out during a mopping session.

 Ease of Use

 Several features affect the usability of a steam mop, making it easier to control, carry around, and operate.

 - Weight affects how easy or difficult it is to carry the steam mop around a room and a house.
 The lighter the steam mop, the easier it is to use.

 - Swivel heads will get around corners and furniture, eliminating struggles while cleaning around items in a room.

 - Detachable steam generators allow steam cleaning other areas of the house, like appliances, windows, and countertops.

-- Empty-tank indicator will show when the tank is empty.
+- The empty-tank indicator displays when the tank is empty.

-- Ready light indicator signals when the mop is ready to go.
+- The ready-light indicator signals when the mop is ready to go.

 Many steam mops come with several attachments that serve a different purpose.
 Some options include attachments for deep cleaning, scrubbers, extra cleaning pads, upholstery tools, ironing attachments for curtains, and squeegees for windows and glass.
 Though these bells and whistles can make the mop more expensive, they also make it a more versatile cleaning tool for the entire house.